Does this sound like you:

 Plus, many of the conditions we’ll list below (like anxiety, arthritis, pain, and convulsions) manifest much in the same way in pets as they do in humans.

-The 7 Benefits of CBD for Dogs
+The 7 Most Common CBD Benefits for Dogs

-Here is a list of some of the major benefits of CBD which can improve the health of your pet.
+Here is a detailed list of some of the major benefits of CBD which can improve the health of your pet.